seanKenkeremath/AndroidAzureDevOpsFlavorsExample/README.md

 # Overriding the build number

-Our project is set up to inject the Version Code as a gradle property and build time by referencing the Azure Devops build number.
+Our project is set up to inject the Version Code as a Gradle property and build time by referencing the Azure Devops build number.
 By default, the build number is in the format `$(Date:yyyyMMdd).$(Rev:rr)` where `Rev` is build number on that particular day.
 This can be overridden to be an integer that we can use for our Version Code by doing `name: $(Date:yyyyMMdd)$(Rev:rr)` at the top of our pipeline which simply removes the dot.